RoelCrabbe/MoronBoxCore/README.md

 ## 📖 Project History

 > 💬 **The Journey**
 > I started multiboxing on VanillaGaming in **2018** and spent years developing this custom framework to solo 40-man raid content.
-When that server shut down in **2024**, I launched my own private server and have been actively maintaining and updating MoronBoxCore ever since.
-This system represents **6+ years** of continuous development, testing, and refinement through live multiboxing operations.
+When that server shut down in **2024**, I launched my own private server a year later and have been maintaining and updating MoronBoxCore since then.
+This system represents **6+ years** of continuous development, testing, and refinement through live server multiboxing operations.

 > ⚠️ **Technical Foundation**
-> Initially designed for the **Vmangos core (2017-19)**, this addon has evolved significantly since then.
-While it was built during the Vmangos era, it's been continuously updated and tested on VanillaGaming **2018-2024** and on my private server from **2025-now**.
-The codebase reflects both its legacy origins and ongoing modern improvements.
+> Initially designed on the **VMaNGOS core (2017-19)**, this addon has evolved significantly since then.
+While it is build on the live server VanillaGaming and refinded on my own server.
+Newer version or updates or custom VMaNGOS core's might cause different boss or mob beheviour.
+But the codebase reflects both its legacy origins and ongoing modern improvements.

 > ⚙️ **Important Notes**
 >